 What Should I Do in Case of Bad Weather?

-In case of bad weather, prioritize safety precautions like checking forecasts and packing gear.
-If conditions worsen, consider alternative activities such as visiting local attractions or enjoying indoor experiences until it's safe to resume your walk.
+In case of bad weather, prioritize safety by checking forecasts and packing appropriate gear for the Cable Bay Walkway.
+If conditions worsen, consider indoor activities in Nelson until it’s safe to hike.

 Conclusion